 We’ll start off with the services and leagues they cover.
 At the end, we’ll recommend some devices that will help you watch these matches on your TV screen.
 As always, we only mention legitimate services that hold authorized broadcast rights in Canada.

 Cost: $20 per month or $150 per year, Free Trial Available

 Do you want to watch the most important matches of the year?
-DAZN is now your best and only choice.
+DAZN is now your main choice.
 Owned by the UK-based Perform Group, DAZN quickly drove TSN and Sportsnet out of the most popular foreign competitions; the English Premier League and the Champions League.
-They’ve collected an impressive lineup of global leagues, along with summer friendlies, NFL, Major League Baseball, Cricket, Rugby, Boxing, Darts and more.
-Their partnership with beIN Sports is a bonus as that channel alone would cost $15 per month from a cable provider.
+They’ve collected an impressive lineup of leagues, along with summer friendlies, NFL, Major League Baseball, Cricket, Rugby, Boxing, Darts and more.
 Despite some technical issues at launch, DAZN has now gotten their act together.
 They’ve made it easy to watch matches and highlights on demand, and on most devices.
-One recent downside is that they seem to no longer provide schedules or on-demand replays for La Liga or Ligue 1.
-The only way to watch these matches is to tune in live via the beIN channel.

 Subscribe to DAZN to watch these leagues and competitions:

 UEFA Champions League / Europa League

 Caribao Cup (English League Cup)

 MLS (Live for Non-Canadian matches and non-TSN matches.
 Delayed for Canadian & TSN matches)

 How to watch DAZN: Apps are available for Apple TV, Chromecast, Roku, Amazon Fire, Playstation 4, XBox, Android, iOS, and most Smart TVs.